hoovercj/vscode-power-mode/README.md

 * Thanks to [@horvay](https://github.com/horvay) for giving me ideas to get around the limitations I had in v0.0.1

 ## Changelog:
+- v3.0.1
+  - Fix bug where combo meter scrolls with the page
 - v3.0.0
   - Added an improved combo meter!
   - Added commands to enable/disable Power Mode